aseem96/ADBMS/README.md

 # ADBMS

-This repository contains my solutions for all the programming assignments of BE-IT Advanced Databases Laboratory or SL-V.
+This repository contains my solutions for all the programming assignments of BE-IT Advanced Databases Laboratory or SL-V, BE-2012 course.
 The description of the assignments is given below.

 1. Study and Configure Hadoop for Big Data